adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 Less mature/compatible:

 * [Topaz](http://topazruby.com/) - Written in RPython (using the PyPy toolchain), Topaz is fairly young and not yet compatible.
-It shows promise to be a high-performance ruby implementation.
+It shows promise to be a high-performance Ruby implementation.
 * [IronRuby](http://ironruby.net/) - Written in C# targeting the .NET platform, work on IronRuby seems to have stopped since Microsoft pulled their support.